kgrid/kgrid-site/docs/tutorial/executiveobject.md

-# Use the KO as dependency
+# KO calling other KOs

 An executive Knowledge Object can call the functions from other knowledge Objects, orchestrating the data flow and process among these KOs.